tock/tock/doc/Mutable_References.md

-not easily captured by the Rust borrow mechansims (commonly when a buffer is passed into, borrowed, "by" a hardware peripheral, and returned when hardware event has filled the buffer). [#2360](https://github.com/tock/tock/pull/2360) has some examples where trying to convert a `TakeCell` into and `OptionalCell` does not work.
+not easily captured by the Rust borrow mechansims (commonly when a buffer is passed into, borrowed, "by" a hardware peripheral, and returned when hardware event has filled the buffer). [#2360](https://github.com/tock/tock/pull/2360) has some examples where trying to convert a `TakeCell` into an `OptionalCell` does not work.

 ## `VolatileCell`